A knife is a knife. Or is it?

-Finally, a knife for steaks usually has a seamless design that leaves no gaps between the blade and handle or anywhere else in between.
+Finally, a knife for steaks usually has a seamless design that leaves no gaps between the and handle or anywhere else in between.
 This helps give each knife a more rigid structure that lends to its ability to cut through meat.

 Top Characteristics to Look for in Your Next Set of Steak Knives